arangodb/docs/3.10/deployment-dc2dc-arango-sync-master.md

 tasks and assigning those to the _ArangoSync Workers_.

 At least 2 instances must be deployed in each datacenter.
-One instance will be the "leader", the other will be an inactive slave.
+One instance will be the "leader", the other will be a "follower".
 When the leader is gone for a short while, one of the other instances will take over.

 With clusters of a significant size, the _sync master_ will require a